m-kasim/bad-emails/README.md

-# Bad Email Domains and Addresses List
+# Bad email domains & addresses list

 This repository contains a manually curated list of **bad email domains** and **email addresses** that have been identified in association with **spam**, **phishing**, **fraud**, and other malicious activities.
 These entries have been gathered from various sources, including abuse reports, spam traps, and other cybersecurity resources.